-The Board believes that the transactions of sale, purchase or supply of goods or materials, leasing of property and availing or rendering of services with TPL are in the best interest of the Company.
+The Board believes that the transactions of sale, purchase or supply of any goods or materials; sell, dispose, buy, rent, lease property of any kind; and availing or rendering of services with TPL are in the best interest of the Company.

-The Board recommends passing of the Ordinary Resolution at Item No. 8 for approval.
+The Board recommends passing of the Ordinary Resolution at item no. 4 for approval.

-Mr. Vinayak K. Deshpande, Mr. Pralhad Pawar, Mr. Arvind Chokhany; and Mr. K. Satyanarayana being nominees of Holding Company, may be considered as related to Promoters and therefore may deemed to be considered as interested or concerned.
-However, they do not hold any share in the Company.
+Mr. Vinayak K. Deshpande, Mr. Pralhad Anant Pawar and Mr. K. Satyanarayana being nominees of Holding Company, may be considered as related to Promoters and therefore may be deemed to be considered as interested or concerned.
+However, they do not hold any share/s in the Company.